luxfi/LPs/LPs/lp-0015-ecosystem-overview.md

 # LP-0015: Lux Network Ecosystem Overview

-## Executive Summary
+## Abstract

 Lux is a **multi-chain, multi-consensus blockchain network** designed for the next generation of Web3 applications.
 Unlike single-chain platforms that force all applications to compete for the same resources, Lux provides **purpose-built chains** that are optimized for specific workloads while maintaining seamless interoperability.
+This LP provides a comprehensive overview of the Lux ecosystem, its architecture, chains, and unique capabilities.

+## Motivation

+Current blockchain platforms face fundamental challenges: quantum computing threatens existing cryptography, privacy is bolted on as an afterthought, single chains cannot scale, bridges are security liabilities, and key management remains centralized.
+Lux addresses these challenges with a purpose-built multi-chain architecture featuring native post-quantum cryptography, FHE-based privacy, protocol-native cross-chain messaging, and decentralized threshold signatures.

 **Why Lux?**